Kibakichi

 Kibakichi (牙吉 Bakko Yokaiden Kibakichi) a 2003 Japanese jidaigeki film directed by Tomoo Haraguchi.
-The film is about a person with a strange shape-shifting ability to transform himself into a beast at will and feeds on human flesh.
+The film is about a youkai swordsman with the ability to transform himself into a werewolf-like beast at will and feed on human flesh.

 A sequel followed the film's release in Japan in the same year.

 Plot

-In the Edo period of Japan, a lone wanderer wearing a cloak of skins ends up in a gambling town run by demons, namely Boss Ounizo, that hide in the guise of humans to interact with other people.
-Demons Youkai in this era, like the fair folk, were once equal citizens, and lived beside mankind peacefully; but as advances in technology, especially warfare (with the explosive introduction of the Howitzer, nonetheless), humans have forgotten their tolerance and nearly wiped their counterparts into extinction.
+In the Edo period of Japan, a wandering swordsman wearing a cloak of skins ends up in a gambling town run by demons, namely Boss Ounizo, that hide in the guise of humans to interact with other people.
+Demons (Youkai)in this era, like the Fair Folk, were once equal citizens, and lived beside mankind peacefully; but with advances in technology, especially warfare (with the explosive introduction of the Gatling gun), humans have forgotten their tolerance and nearly wiped their counterparts out of existence.
 Kibakichi is forced to stay, but uncovers the gambling house's secret: the demons, tired of living in fear, have taken the biggest gamble of all - a pact with the current ruling human government to fortify a sanctum where they would be free from tyranny.
-Kibakichi himself remembers, though not all humans are bad, not all can be trusted.
+Kibakichi himself remembers that, though not all humans are bad, not all can be trusted.
 Being the likely sole survivor of his exterminated clan (a native tribe of Wolves that once put their faith in humanity, to catastrophic consequences), he is a cautious and un-trusting warrior, though quickly comes to see that not all is as it seems.
 The shady business acts more like a close and happy family of those without homes, like him, that welcome him warmly; even Ounizo has adopted a human girl, Kikyo, as his daughter, and all do their best to live.